 I’ve used a mixture of tropical fruits for these rainbow popsicles.
 However, feel free to swap out your favorite fruits, as mentioned above.

 Begin by washing and preparing the fruit.

 Blend each fruit separately and then pour in bowls (strain the seeded fruit if you prefer).
 For a chunkier texture, you can mash softer fruits with a fork instead.

 If you want to add any sweetener, then pop it straight into the blender with the fruit.
-Start with 1/2 tbsp per fruit and increase to taste.
+Start with 1/2 tablespoon per fruit and increase to taste.

 Pour a little of each fruit mixture into the popsicle molds.
 You can layer them in whatever order you prefer, but I like strawberry, mango, pineapple, kiwi, and finally, blackberry.
 Tap the molds lightly on a surface between pouring each layer to get rid of any air bubbles.

 Insert popsicle sticks in the middle of each one and then freeze for at least 10 hours, until fully set.

 How To Store

 You can keep these frozen treats in the molds for up to 2 months.
 If de-molding, then lay them on a tray, freeze till solid, and then transfer to air-tight bags/containers.
 Make sure they’re not touching, or they will stick together.